AlexandreFenyo/net-monitor/README.md

 Therefore, the data set lifetime can only be increased.
 This rule is important to avoid views displaying a larger time scale than the available dataset range.

-Here are the rules **you** must follow, to display data values correctly in every situations :
+Here are the rules **you** must follow, to display data values correctly in every situations:

 - When you add a data value by means of an external probe, push the data with a lifetime that is greater than the greatest time scale among those of the views that already do or later will display the corresponding dataset.